luckyshark1012/ReBlurb/README.md

 # ReBlurb

 A Chrome web extension that summarizes user reviews of products on e-commerce websites by feeding user reviews to an AI model.
-Price performance, how the product stands out amongst similar products, and providing unbiased summaries of the product are emphasized to provide useful product selection for the user.
+Price performance and providing unbiased summaries of the product are emphasized to provide useful product selection for the user.
+Currently the following sites are compatible: Ebay.com, BestBuy.com, and PcPartPickers.com.
+Etsy.com is currently being integrated as well but not fully functioning as expected.

 ## Author